Aliases for SPTSSA Gene

 GeneCards Summary for SPTSSA Gene

 SPTSSA (Serine Palmitoyltransferase Small Subunit A) is a Protein Coding gene.
-Diseases associated with SPTSSA include Neuropathy, Hereditary Sensory And Autonomic, Type V. Among its related pathways are Metabolism and Sphingolipid metabolism.
-GO annotations related to this gene include serine C-palmitoyltransferase activity.
+Among its related pathways are Metabolism and Sphingolipid metabolism.
+Gene Ontology (GO) annotations related to this gene include serine C-palmitoyltransferase activity.
 An important paralog of this gene is SPTSSB.

 UniProtKB/Swiss-Prot for SPTSSA Gene